cheminfo/nmr-dataset3/README.md

 # Description
 The jcamp files of the spectra presented in the journal article https://doi.org/10.5194/mr-2021-32 can be found in the [multiplet](./multiplet) folder.
-Each folder includes the 1H <sup>1</sup>H spectrum in the J-camp in the nmrium format and the .mol file(s) of the assigned compound.
+Each folder includes the 1H <sup>1</sup>H spectrum in the JCAMP-DXp in the nmrium format and the .mol file(s) of the assigned compound.

 Opened spectra with [NMRium](https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fcheminfo.github.io%2Fnmr-dataset3%2Fmultiplet%2Findex.json).